SC seeks Centre's reply on Kerala Haj panel's plea alleging

 He added that there should be an all-India draw of lots to decide who will go on Haj.

-The Kerala Haj Committee alleged that the present quota system is discriminatory.
+The Kerala Haj Committee alleged that the present quota system was discriminatory.

 This is unedited, unformatted feed from the Press Trust of India wire.